elsafurtado/wp-agenda/readme.txt

 Thanks for [Full Calendar](http://arshaw.com/fullcalendar/ "Full Calendar") for the great plugin!

+You can check a full tutorial in the post http://blog.alexandremagno.net/2012/06/

-Well, you can have a fully customizable template just adding a agenda.php file as the main template, and then just insert this markup to make it works:
+Well, you can have a fully customizable template just adding a agenda.php file in the main template, and then just insert this markup to make it works:

 <div id="wp-agenda-calendar"></div>